antonio-rufo/terraform-wordpress/README.md

   - Using credentials, create the private.auto.tfvars
   - Create your keypair in folder.
 Run: ssh-keygen -f mykey
   - Run Terraform
   - It will output ELB and RDS endpoints.
-Using ELB DNS, login and create WP database connections
+Using ELB DNS, login and create WP database and its connections
-  - Additional step is to copy wp-config.php contents to /scripts/script-wpsetup.sh
+  - Aside from setting up wp-config.php on running EC2.
+Additional step is to copy wp-config.php contents to /scripts/script-wpsetup.sh
-  - In the terraform.tfvars, adjust the ASG_DESIRED_CAPACITY to "2" or more.
-To enable HA for the WP EC2 instances
+  - In the terraform.tfvars, adjust the ASG_DESIRED_CAPACITY to "2" to enable HA for the WP EC2 instances
   - Run Terraform again.
 You now have a fully functioning HA Wordpress suite.